Cinnamon and Kale

 Almonds coated with honey.

 Add the cocoa, cinnamon and salt to a small bowl or cup.
-Then add the roasted, sticky almonds and toss well to coat.
+Then add the roasted, sticky almonds and toss until they are well coated with cocoa powder.

 Almonds in cocoa.